 I-134 Supporting Documents

 The USCIS instructions for I-134 are very weak when describing the requisite evidence to submit with the form.
-As the sponsor, you must show you have sufficient income or financial resources to assure that the foreign national you are sponsoring will not become a public charge while in the United States.
+You must show you have sufficient income or financial resources to assure that the foreign national you are supporting will not become a public charge while in the United States.
 Generally, you will need to submit:

-- Evidence of U.S. citizenship or immigration status
+- Evidence of supporter's U.S. citizenship or immigration status

 - Federal income tax return or IRS tax transcript from the most recent tax year